larsjueljensen/angular-sticky-table-header/README.md

 the table and the last row slips under the header, the header will follow the last row when scrolling further.

+## Features

+ * Easy to use
+ * Works with multi-level headers
+ * Table can contain images
+ * There can be content both above and below the table
+ * Columns are resized fairly well

 ## Usage

 ### Pre filled static HTML table